Reading Time: 13 minutes

 • If the PID is equal to zero, the signal is sent to all processes in the process group (PGID) of the shell involved in the kill command.

-• If PID is less than -1, the signal is sent to all processes in the process group with the process group ID that is equal to the absolute value of the PID.
+• If the PID is less than -1, the signal is sent to all processes in the process group with the process group ID equal to the absolute value of the PID.

 If that fails, try terminating the process with another signal because the signal may have been caught or ignored.
 You kill a process in Linux with a different signal by defining it using a number (kill -9), with a SIG prefix (kill -SIGkill), or without the SIG prefix (kill -kill).